chalonov/db-university-postgresql/README.md

 3. Security incidents
 4. Data consistency problems

 This documentation provides a comprehensive overview of the University Distributed Database System.
-For specific implementation details or customization requirements, please consult the development team or system administrator.